Meet Lisa

 teacher

 Lisa is a lecturer at Stanford University in the Theatre Department, teaching the very class that put her on the path of improvisation.
 Compelled to pass on the joys of improvisation, Lisa began teaching as part of her experience with the Stanford Improvisors, and continued as a member of the faculty of the BATS School of Improv.
-She has traveled around the country and world, teaching in America, Saudi Arabia (the King Abdullah University of Science and Technology), New Zealand, Mexico and as a three-time guest instructor at the International Impro Festival in Würzburg, Germany.
+She has traveled around the country and world, teaching her brand of connected, patient truthful and spontaneous theatre.
 Lisa teaches privately in the Bay Area and was a high school improv coach.

 trainer

-Lisa designs and delivers improv-based workshops and trainings to professional teams and organizations to cultivate connection, presence, communication and creativity.
+Lisa has designed and delivered hundreds of improv-based workshops and trainings to professional teams and organizations to cultivate connection, presence, communication and creativity.
 From short creativity stokes to longer focused sessions, she has worked with educators, big tech companies, small design firms and everything in between.
 She has applied her improvisational skills in co-facilitating design thinking workshops with Lime Design Associates and leading communication skills workshops with Speechskills.

 performer